 - Blood for the Blood God (Double, Everyone): If a fighter takes down an enemy in the same activation, it can make a bonus move or bonus attack.

-- Decapitating Strike (Double, all Bloodletters): Add half the value of this ability to the damage on critical hits for the next attack action with range 3” or less.
+- Decapitating Strike (Double, all Bloodletters and the Bloodmaster): Add up to 3 to the damage on critical hits for the next melee attack action.

 - Hungry for Flesh (Double, all Flesh Hounds): Can be used only if there’s at least an enemy within 6”, then this fighter can make a bonus move towards the closest enemy.

-- Locus of Fury (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the Attacks of all friendly visible fighters within 6” of the leader and with range 3” or less.
+- Locus of Fury (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly visible fighters within 6” of the leader.

-- Burning Roar (Quad, Gore Hound): Roll as many dice as the value of the ability, for each 2+ allocate 2 damage to a single visible enemy within 8”.
+- Burning Roar (Quad, Gore Hound): Roll up to 6 dice, for each 2+ allocate 2 damage to a single visible enemy within 8”.